martinp23/peeksgroup-website/content/authors/auguste-mcnally/_index.md

 # List each interest with a dash
 interests:
-- Computational chemistry of pi-conjugated molecules
+- Synthesis and properties of molecular wires

 # education:
 #   courses:

-#   - course: Title course 1
+#   - course: Bachelor of Advanced Science
-#     institution: Name of Institution
+#     institution: University of New South Wales
-#     year: 2012
+#     year: 2025
 #   - course: Title course 1
 #     institution: Name of Institution
 #     year: 2012